1. Panama: One of the Lowest Costs of Living for Foreigners in the World

 Another big health plus is that you can drink the tap water, a rarity in Latin America.
 Sanitation is good as well, the "Montezumas revenge" illnesses that tourists are prone to in other countries of Latin America are almost unheard of in Panama.

 Panama City has four major shopping malls: Multiplaza in Punta Pacifica, Albrook Mall, Multicentro on Balboa Ave and Metro Mall near the international airport.
-There are large electronic, appliance, computer and furniture stores with familiar brands and prices that are either similar or better than in the USA in each mall.
+For setting up your home, you'll find large electronic, appliance, computer and furniture stores with familiar brands.
+Prices that are similar or better than in the USA

 14. High Speed Internet and Services

-Panama is a so-called developing country but the high-speed internet access is better than in the US.
-Phone service and other basic services are also cheaper than the USA (a cell phone data plan is only $12 and is reliable—unusual for Latin America.
+High-speed internet access is better than in the US.
+Phone service and other basic services are also cheaper than the USA (a cell phone data plan is only about $30 .

 16. Banking Conveniences and a Strong Financial Services Sector